vic-ma/howtodismantle.github.io/_posts/2026-01-06-Stream-Dream-Bringing-Azure-Event-Hub-Data-to-Life-in-Peakboard.md

 The final step is to create the `SendToAzure` function, which sends the updated counter values to our Event Hub.

-The function calls the `sendevent` function.
-This is a function that's provided by the Azure Event Hub data source. `sendevent` takes two parameters:
+`SendToAzure` calls the `sendevent` function (a function that's provided by the Azure Event Hub data source). `sendevent` takes two parameters:
 1. The message to send.
-In our case, we build a JSON string to encapsulate the two light barrier counter values.
+In our case, we use a JSON string that contains the two light barrier counter values.
 1. A set of properties that contain the metadata for the message.
 These properties can be used with the Event Hub to perform message routing or other logic.

    In the following screenshot, we set a `SendBy` prop to `Peakboard`.
 This is just for demonstration purposes.
 The property doesn't actually do anything.